 Prior Enrollment in Nursing Courses/ Readmission Limitations - Any student who has been previously enrolled in any nursing program must contact the Office of the Holmes Community College Associate Degree Nursing Program.
-Any student who has been withdrawn from, voluntarily withdrew from, or was unsuccessful in any nursing or practical nursing course has one opportunity for readmission.
-Any student with two (2) withdrawals or failures from any nursing or practical nursing course is not eligible for readmission.
+Any student who has been withdrawn from, voluntarily withdrew from, or was unsuccessful in any nursing course has one opportunity for readmission.
+Any student with two (2) withdrawals or failures from any nursing course is not eligible for readmission.